-Mrs C B Carroll and Mr A B Shilston will be standing down from the board at the end of the 2017 AGM.
+$\mbox{Mr\,P\,M}$ Anderson will be standing down from the board at the end of the 2018 AGM.

-The board is proposing Ms M B Meyer for election as a director.
-Should she be elected, her appointment to the board will commence immediately at the conclusion of the meeting.
+The board is proposing Dame Alison Carnwath for election as a director.
+Should Dame Alison be elected, her appointment to the board will commence immediately at the conclusion of the meeting.